-This black and white bird is well-known and loved for his cheeky, bold nature.
+This clever black and white bird is well-known and loved for his cheeky, bold nature, always busy and cheerful.
 They are unafraid of people; if one approaches too close to a nest, this wagtail will guide you away, flying and darting just out of reach.
 They will also vigorously defend their nests, their small size belying a courageous nature against opponents many times larger.

 Willy Wagtail is often seen perched on the backs of feeding cattle or horses, waiting to swoop down and catch any insects that are disturbed.
 These birds also gather loose hair for lining their nests; opportunists indeed!
 They can also be seen sitting on Crocodile’s head, darting in his mouth to catch insects, eliciting no sign of retribution from the beast.
 An example of this bird’s courage or sense of trust?
 Would you be game enough to dart in between the teeth of a smiling crocodile?

 Around Uluru, it is believed a Willy Wagtail brings spirit children to their mothers.
 Many Aboriginal people consider the Willy Wagtail (fondly called Jitta Jitta) a gossip-monger and bringer of bad news, especially in Victoria.
 This belief has filtered into Australian myth; those in the bush regard him with suspicious disfavour.
 In Aboriginal lore, if anything is being discussed he will be shooed away so he is out of hearing, range before any business or conversation is resumed.
 Respect and discretion should always be practised in Jitta Jitta’s presence.

 For some, this fellah aways brings news of a death, like Curlew.